solankidj/aboutme/README.md

 Presented and championed at regular security awareness and training events.
 Designed and developed the Privacy Impact Assessments and Security Impact Assessments for embedding security control requirements in business and technology solutions.

-**LEAD CYBER SECURITY CONSULTANT, BAE SYSTEMS APPLIED INTELLIGENCE [CONTRACT] WORKING WITH CLIENTS FIDELITY INSURANCE, NPOWER, E.ON - SEPTEMBER 2014 TO DECEMBER 2015**
+**LEAD CYBER SECURITY CONSULTANT, BAE SYSTEMS APPLIED INTELLIGENCE - WORKING WITH CLIENTS FIDELITY INSURANCE, NPOWER, E.ON - SEPTEMBER 2014 TO DECEMBER 2015**
 Led and delivered complex cyber security projects that involved the implementation, maintain, review and improving information security frameworks.
 Worked with senior business and risk owners to report and manage high level risks.
 Responsibilities included defining client Information Security RACI, establishing project security gate-checks, shaping risk management, vulnerability management, data privacy and third party security processes all under strict deadlines and medium sized budgets.
 Designed a risk management framework, supporting the development of policies, delivering training and awareness programs all under the endorsement of senior management to ensure successful implementation into ‘Business As Usual’ environments.

-**INFORMATION SECURITY RISK CONSULTANT, VIRGIN MEDIA [PERMANENT] — JANUARY 2007 TO SEPTEMBER 2014** SME on Risk forums, representing cyber risk illustration and performance for departments, assets, applications.
+**INFORMATION SECURITY RISK CONSULTANT, VIRGIN MEDIA — JANUARY 2007 TO SEPTEMBER 2014** SME on Risk forums, representing cyber risk illustration and performance for departments, assets, applications.
 Planned and performed cyber security risk assessments with business and technology owners.
 Offered advice and guidance with risk remediation plans.
 Using ISO27001 framework, conducted technical audits of infrastructure projects including workstation and server platforms, database, network, internet facing applications technologies.